pearcej/cppds/_sources/LinearBasic/ConvertingDecimalNumberstoBinaryNumbers.rst

 than 0.
 A simple iteration then continually uses integer division to divide the decimal number by 2 and to keep track of the remainder.
 The first division by 2 gives information as to whether the value is even or odd.
-An even value will have a remainder of 0.
 When the number is even, dividing it by 2 will leave a remainder of 0, meaning the binary representation of the number will have a 0 in the least significant bit (LSB).
 Conversely, when the number is odd, the remainder will be 1, indicating a 1 in the LSB.
 We think about building our binary number as a sequence of